Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Towards the Boltzmann-Gibbs principle

-This theorem is the key of the standard non-gradient Varadhan's method.
+This result is the key ingredient of the standard non-gradient method.
 As usual, the proof is done in two steps that we separate as two different lemmas for the sake of clarity.
-First, we bound the variance of a cylinder function $\varphi \in \Q_0$, with respect to $\P^\star_1$, by the semi-norm $\vvvert \varphi \vvvert_1^2$ (Lemma \ref{lem:firststep}).
-In the second step, a lower bound for the variance can be easily deduced from the variational formula which expresses the variance as a supremum (Lemma \ref{lem:secondstep}).
+First, we bound the variance of a cylinder function $\varphi \in \Q_0$, with respect to $\P^\star_1$, by the semi-norm $\vvvert \varphi \vvvert_1^2$ (\ccl{see Lemma \ref{lem:firststep}}).
+In the second step, a lower bound for the variance can be easily deduced from the variational formula which expresses the variance as a supremum \eqref{def:varfor} \ccl{(see Lemma \ref{lem:secondstep})}. \ccl{The rest of this section is devoted to proving these two bounds.}